 Why Wellness Matters

 There are eight Dimensions of Wellness: occupational, emotional, spiritual, environmental, financial, physical, social, and intellectual.
-Each dimension of wellness is interrelated with another.
+Each dimension is interconnected.
 Each dimension is equally vital in the pursuit of optimum health.
-One can reach an optimal level of wellness by understanding how to maintain and optimize each of the dimensions of wellness.
+One can reach an optimal level by understanding how to maintain and optimize each of the dimensions.

 Emotional wellness relates to understanding your feelings and coping effectively with stress.
 It is important to pay attention to self-care, relaxation, stress reduction, and the development of inner resources so you can learn and grow from experiences.